davidsneighbour/kollitsch.dev/content/uses/index.md

 ## Shell and terminal

-To be written...
-Default Terminal with a bunch of Dotfiles.
+To be written… Default Terminal with a bunch of Dotfiles.

 ## Code Editor

-To be written...
-VSCode, PHPStorm, Sublime Text
+To be written… VSCode, PHPStorm, Sublime Text

 ## Look and feel

-To be written...
-Nothing ;) I stopped trying to optimize my look and feel.
+To be written… Nothing ;) I stopped trying to optimize my look and feel.
 I am using the default theme of Ubuntu and the default theme of VSCode.

 ## UI

-To be written...
-Isn't that what Look and Feel is about?
+To be written… Isn't that what Look and Feel is about?

 ## Extensions

-To be written...
-Not sure what I was thinking here...
-I am using a lot of extensions in VSCode, but I am not sure if I want to list them all here.
+To be written… Not sure what I was thinking here… I am using a lot of extensions in VSCode, but I am not sure if I want to list them all here.

 ## Hardware

-To be written...
-Two very mediocre all in one stations, one by Acer (never again), one by HP (fake strong).
+To be written… ~~Two mediocre all in one stations, one by Acer (never again), one by HP (fake strong).~~

 ## About /uses